-Due to the extensive due diligence and historic rates of return of 18.2% per year, Cadre provides a solid financial investment option for those seeking outsized returns.
+Due to the extensive due diligence and historic realized net IRR of 27.6%, Cadre provides a solid financial investment opportunity for those looking to get outsized returns.

 Two fees apply to every Cadre deal.
-Firstly, there’s an upfront fee for 1% to 3% of the gross investment.
+Firstly, there’s an upfront fee of 1% to 3% of the gross investment.
 So, with a minimum investment of $25,000, you would need to pay a $250 to $750 fee straightaway.

 The other fee is a recurring annual management fee.
 This is a 1.5% to 2% fee of the net asset value.
-Cadre also has a share of sponsor’s profit.
+Cadre also has a share of the sponsor’s profit.
 This is a percentage of sponsor profits when a deal has been completed, so the property has been sold, typically above the minimum profit threshold.

 On the surface, this may seem like Cadre wants a larger piece of the potential profits, but it actually incentivizes completed deals that outperform targets.
 Rather than just relying on funding transactions, Cadre makes more money if the investment deals are profitable.

 EquityMultiple allows accredited investors access to professionally managed private real estate deals.
 You can use the online platform to access investment opportunities in different markets.

-The minimum investment varies by project, but there’s a base minimum of $5,000.
+The minimum investment varies by project, but a base minimum is $5,000.
 However, it’s more common to see a minimum investment of $10,000.

 Additional shares are typically offered in $5,000 increments above the minimum.
 You can invest in real estate via a self-directed IRA or use one of the EquityMultiple preferred IRA partners.
 These partners usually have a minimum investment of $10,000.

-EquityMultiple has several different investment options, including senior debt, preferred equity, mezzanine debt, common equity, opportunity zones, funds, and 1031 exchanges.
+EquityMultiple has several investment options, including senior debt, preferred equity, mezzanine debt, common equity, opportunity zones, funds, and 1031 exchanges.
 There may also be evergreen funds and yield-focused short-term notes, although they are not always available.